NahyeonAn/pyAPEP/docs/source/simsep.rst

     b1 = 0.5
     b2 = 0.05

-The extended Langmuir isotherm is defined as follows.
+The isotherm is defined as follows.

 .. code-block:: python